mshokrnezhad/Solving_Puzzles_with_Python/README.md

 # ProjectEuler
-My Solutions to the Problems of Project Euler
+My solutions to the problems of Project Euler.